Irène Joliot-Curie: Research

-In 1934, the Joliot-Curies finally made the discovery that sealed their place in scientific history.
-Building on the work of Marie and Pierre Curie, who had isolated naturally occurring radioactive elements, the Joliot-Curies realised the alchemist's dream of turning one element into another: creating radioactive nitrogen from boron, radioactive isotopes of phosphorus from aluminium, and silicon from magnesium.
+In 1934, the Joliot-Curies made a discovery that sealed their place in scientific history.
+Building on the work of Marie and Pierre Curie, who had isolated naturally occurring radioactive elements, the Joliot-Curies succeeded in transforming one element into another by creating radioactive nitrogen from boron, radioactive isotopes of phosphorus from aluminium, and silicon from magnesium.
 Irradiating the natural stable isotope of aluminium with alpha particles (i.e. helium nuclei) resulted in an unstable isotope of phosphorus: ^{27}Al + ^{4}He → ^{30}P + ^{1}n.
-This phosporus isotope is not found in nature and decays emitting a positron.
+This phosphorus isotope is not found in nature and decays emitting a positron.
 This discovery is formally known as positron emission or beta decay, where a proton in the radioactive nucleus changes to a neutron and releases a positron and an electron neutrino.
 By then, the application of radioactive materials for use in medicine was growing, and this discovery allowed radioactive materials to be created quickly, cheaply, and plentifully.
 The Nobel Prize for chemistry in 1935 brought with it fame and recognition from the scientific community and Joliot-Curie was awarded a professorship at the Faculty of Science.

 The work that Irène's laboratory pioneered, research into radium nuclei, would also help another group of physicists within Germany.
 Otto Hahn and Fritz Strassman on 19 December 1938 bombarded uranium with neutrons, but misinterpreted their findings.
 Lise Meitner and Otto Frisch would theoretically correct Hahn and Strassmann's findings, and after replicating their experiment based on Hungarian physicist Leo Szilard's theory that he had confided to Meitner back in 1933, confirmed on 13 January 1939 that Hahn and Strassmann had indeed observed nuclear fission: the splitting of the nucleus itself, emitting vast amounts of energy.
-Lise Meitner's now-famous calculations actually disproved Irène's results and proved that nuclear fission was possible and replicable.
+Lise Meitner's now-famous calculations actually proved that nuclear fission was possible and replicable.

 In 1948, using work on nuclear fission, the Joliot-Curies, along with other scientists, created the first French nuclear reactor.
 The Joliot-Curies were a part of the organization in charge of the project, the Atomic Energy Commission, Commissariat à l'énergie atomique (CEA).
-Irène was the commissioner of the CEA, and Irène's husband, Frédéric, was the director of the CEA.
+Irène was the commissioner of the CEA, and her husband, Frédéric, was its director.
 The reactor, Zoé (Zéro énergie Oxyde et Eau lourde) used nuclear fission to generate five kilowatts of power.
 This was the beginning of nuclear energy as a source of power for France.

 Years of working so closely with radioactive materials finally caught up with Joliot-Curie, and she was diagnosed with leukemia.
 She had been accidentally exposed to polonium when a sealed capsule of the element exploded on her laboratory bench in 1946.
 Treatment with antibiotics and a series of operations relieved her suffering temporarily, but her condition continued to deteriorate.
-Despite this, Joliot-Curie continued to work and in 1955 drew up plans for new physics laboratories at the Orsay Faculty of Sciences, which is now a part of the Paris-Saclay University, south of Paris.
+Despite this, Joliot-Curie continued to work and in 1955 prepared plans for new physics laboratories at the Orsay Faculty of Sciences, later completed by her husband.